GloriaBusungu/Google-Data-Analytics--How-can-a-wellness-Company-Play-it-Smart/README.md

 # Google-Data-Analytics--How-can-a-wellness-Company-Play-it-Smart
-This is the second case study among the three case study I  As the requirement for completion of the Google Data Analytics Certificate.
-I will analysis smart devise trends at Bellabeat a high-tech manufacturer of health-focused products for women study i will analyse smart device data to identify trends that will influence new marketing strategy
+As the requirement for completion of the Google Data Analytics Certificate.
+I will analysis smart device trends at Bellabeat a high-tech manufacturer of health-focused products for women to identify trends that will help Bellabeat create new marketing strategy for its products